bayareala8s/Architecting-on-Azure/cardiovascular_disease_prediction/README.md

    - Run the file.
 If everything is set up correctly, you should see the DataFrame printed in the console.

 Please note that the `SPARK_HOME` and `PYTHONPATH` values depend on your Spark installation directory and Py4J version.
 You need to replace `<version>` with your Py4J version (e.g., `0.10.9`).

+### Common PySpark transformations

+PySpark provides several transformations that can be used to manipulate data in a DataFrame or RDD.
+Here are some common transformations:

+1. `map(func)`: This transformation applies a function to each element in the RDD and returns a new RDD.

+2. `filter(func)`: This transformation returns a new RDD by selecting only the elements of the original RDD on which func returns true.

+3. `flatMap(func)`: Similar to map, but each input item can be mapped to multiple output items (so function should return a Sequence rather than a single item).

+4. `union(dataset)`: This transformation returns a new RDD that contains the union of the elements in the source RDD and the argument.

+5. `distinct([numTasks]))`: This transformation returns a new RDD that contains the distinct elements of the source RDD.

+6. `groupByKey([numTasks])`: This transformation groups the elements of the RDD according to the key of the PairRDD and returns a new RDD.

+7. `reduceByKey(func, [numTasks])`: This transformation groups the elements of the RDD according to the key of the PairRDD and performs a reduce operation on each group using the provided function.

+8. `join(otherDataset, [numTasks])`: This transformation joins two PairRDDs based on their key.

+9. `cogroup(otherDataset, [numTasks])`: This transformation groups data from both RDDs sharing the same key.

+10. `mapPartitions(func)`: Similar to map, but runs separately on each partition (block) of the RDD.

+11. `mapPartitionsWithIndex(func)`: Similar to mapPartitions, but also provides a function with an integer value representing the index of the partition.

+Remember that transformations in PySpark are lazy, meaning they do not compute their results right away.
+They just remember the transformations applied to some base dataset.
+The transformations are only computed when an action requires a result to be returned to the driver program.

+### Common PySpark actions

+PySpark provides several actions that can be performed on RDDs (Resilient Distributed Datasets).
+Here are some common PySpark actions:

+1. `collect()`: This action is used to retrieve all the elements of the dataset (RDD/DataFrame/Dataset) from the distributed system to the driver program.
+It's commonly used when the returned data is expected to fit into the driver program's memory.

+2. `count()`: This action returns the count of the elements in the dataset.

+3. `first()`: This action returns the first element of the dataset.

+4. `take(n)`: This action returns the first 'n' elements of the dataset.

+5. `reduce(func)`: This action aggregates the elements of the dataset using a function 'func' which takes two arguments and returns one.

+6. `saveAsTextFile(path)`: This action saves the dataset as a text file at the specified path in the local filesystem, HDFS or any other Hadoop-supported file system.

+7. `foreach(func)`: This action applies a function 'func' to all elements of the dataset.
+This is usually done to update an accumulator or interacting with external systems.

+Remember, actions in PySpark are the operations that give non-RDD values.
+They materialize a value in a program.
+It's the actions that force the evaluation of the transformations (lazy operations) and return values.